 Mr Daly who is also chairman of Nama's Northern Ireland advisory committee was addressing a delegation from the Northern Ireland Assembly and Business Trust (NIABT) in Dublin.
 He claimed the project at Lanyon Place would generate substantial employment opportunities during the construction and fit-out phases.

 The 90,000 sq ft Soloist Building was designed by world famous Norwegian architect Neils Torp.
-Construction work on phase one of the 20 million euro property finished in 2010.
+Construction work on phase one of the £17 million property finished in 2010.

-Lanyon Plaza is a 100,000 sq ft, 15-storey office block with a fully glazed facade which cost an estimated 53 million euro.
+Lanyon Plaza is a 100,000 sq ft, 15-storey office block with a fully glazed facade which cost an estimated £45 million.
 It also includes apartments, retail space and basement parking.
 Construction, which started in 2007, ground to a halt three years ago.